Review

 West Elm’s Customer Service Reviews:

 • West Elm’s customer service is very poor.
 Almost every 1 star review is extremely critical of West Elm’s customer service.
 Everything from poor problem resolution through lack of responsiveness is cited.
 This seems to be a major issue with the company.
+Customers can contact West Elm for any inquiries regarding previously placed orders.

 What kind of style is West Elm furniture?